John

 a football scholarship to University of Southern California (USC),

-Chi fraternity and continued to be a strong student.
-Unfortunately,
+fraternity and continued to be a strong student.
+Unfortunately, after

-after two years, an injury took him off the football field and
+two years, an injury took him off the football field and ended his

 Out

-industry.
-He first met director John Ford while working as an
+He first met director John Ford while working as an extra on Mother

 For